vbreksidler/vbreksidler/README.md

 _______________________________________________________

-- :telescope: I’m working as a FullStack Software Developer and contributing for building web applications.
+- :telescope: I’m working as a Front-End Software Developer and contributing for building web applications in MarQ.

-- :seedling: Student at Salesforce - OSF Academy
+- :seedling: Student at Trybe.

 - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-linkedin-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/vreksidler/)